mattias012/CardGame/README.md

 # Resources

-Including iamges from flaticon.com and animations from Lottiefiles
+Including images from flaticon.com and animations from Lottiefiles Splashscreen is created using AI.